openedx/edx-documentation/en_us/shared/exercises_tools/custom_python.rst

   * The grade assigned is the learner's answer divided by 100, with the item ``'grade_decimal':grade``.

-You can enhance and apply this example for your own problems in which you need to assign learners partial credit.
+You can enhance and apply this example for your own partial credit problems.

 .. _Create a Randomized Custom Python-Evaluated Input Problem: